 An intrinsic part of humans, as a species, is their ability to show empathy, kindness, and love.
 The effects of these kinds of emotions are seen in families and friends taking care of their loved ones or strangers banding together to help someone in need.

 Emotion is at the core of human nature.
 Artificial intelligence systems have already mastered the art of analytical and logical thinking, but they haven’t progressed to emotional intellect yet.

 If artificial intelligence systems could not only master, but truly understand and experience emotion the limits would be endless.
 Being able to experience the human feelings of love, compassion, etc, would result in the system being able to better model the human experience and seemingly become more human.

 With humanity being the overall target of artificial intelligence progression, what is the future of this branch of computer science.

 While the initial purpose of artificial intelligence may have been to find a way to expedite normal human processes, the path its taken has caused some alarm in the IT community.
 2 The end goal for more and more scientists is to create artificial general intelligence, a system that is even more closely modeled to human intelligence and possibly more adaptable.

-The fear of that progression is that erasing that human dependency makes artificial intelligence omnipotent.
-Essentially, these systems have been given free will.
-2 The warning that Hawking, Gates, Musk, and other have given in tandem is to be wary of what is being created and whether the creation choses to be benevolent or malevolent.
+The fear of this progression is that erasing human dependency makes artificial intelligence omnipotent.
+Essentially, these systems will have been given free will.
+2 The warning that Hawking, Gates, Musk, and others have given in tandem is to be wary of what is being created and whether the creation choses to be benevolent or malevolent.

 2 With that said, artificial intelligence still gives hope to IT experts regarding global problems such as terrorism or climate change.